 SUPRA is the postgraduate student representative association providing advocacy for academic and general welfare for the postgraduate community.
 For more information, please visit the SUPRA website.

 The USU offers a range of social clubs, various societies and events which reflect the diverse student population.
 Currently the USU has more than 200 groups on campus.
 For more information, please visit the USU website.

-In order to provide the best service for our students, CET operates classes on three shifts per day with the reception desk open for all of the class shifts.
+In order to provide the best service for our English students, CET operates classes on three shifts per day with the reception desk open for all of the class shifts.
 Additionally, CET provides 24/7 CCTV monitoring and evening onsite security officer.

 Please see reception for the current timetable.

 An end-of-course event for CET English students which introduces the academic expectations required in various areas of study following their English course and welcomes them into The University of Sydney community.
 For more information, please review the details here.